 The Trust can provide individual one-off grants of up to £1,000 to young people to help them overcome financial barriers to achieve their education, training or employment goals in the motor industry.
-We help with items such as course fees costs, tools and living costs and anything else that would support a young person completing their qualification allowing them to progress in the industry.
+Our focus is training, welfare and education.
+Examples of such items are course fees, tools and help with living costs.

 Here are some examples of support the Trust has provided:

 N lives with his father and, until recently, his father’s partner, whom he got on well with.
 However, he has fallen out with his father.
 He is living temporarily with his girlfriend and her flat-mate.
 The flat is cramped and it takes him 2 hours to get to and from work (as opposed to ten minutes when he was living at home).
 His fuel costs have risen considerably.
 He is upset about the breakdown of the relationship with his father.
 He wants to move closer to his work and near to friends however, he cannot afford the deposit and rental advance for a flat.